 Study of a particular director/artist, genre, or national cinema; students view and discuss full-length feature films; topic to be specified in class schedule.
+Not open for credit to student with credit in ENGL 32R or HUMAN 32R.
 (Repeatable: May be taken four times only.)
 (L)